Moonzxx/Moonzxx/README.md

-- 🔭 I’m currently working on my final year project (University Wellbeing Mobile Application)
+- 🔭 I enjoy Digital Forensics, e-Discovery, and Cyber Security
-- 🌱 I’m currently pursuing a degree in Computer Science
+- 🌱 I’m currently working in a Forensics-related field

 - 💬 Ask me about ...
 - 📫 How to reach me: You can email me at munirahbtemohamad@gmail.com